Pika-Software/gm_bit32/README.md

 # 🔢 Bit32
 Small module that provide good old `bit32` library (lbitlib.c) from lua (luajit `bit` aka `BitOp a C extension module blah blah` is bullshit with overflowing).
-Yes, this minidll **use gmod_common** becouse multiplatform and compatibility (I also don't want to fuck with how to get a luaState).
+Yes, this minidll **use gmod_common** becouse multiplatform and compatibility (I also don't want to fuck with how to get lua_\* functions from lua_shared).
 If you don't want to get involved with compiling, just click on the [releases](https://github.com/Pika-Software/gm_bit32/releases) and download needed.

 [Check original bit32 edit](https://github.com/ezdiy/lua-bit32/blob/master/bit32.c)